 • Uniform secured note.
 Buyers are advised that a security instrument is signed in addition to the note that protects the note holder from potential losses by giving them the ability to foreclose in case of default.

-Borrowers will see the mortgage note at closing, though the terms and conditions will be outlined in a closing disclosure provided at least three business days before the closing date.
+The description of mortgage notes isn’t particularly unique, no matter how important this document is.
+On the surface, a mortgage note looks like all the other many pieces of paper or electronic documents you’ll sign as part of the closing process.
+Fortunately, the terms and conditions of the mortgage note that you’ll sign will be outlined in a mortgage closing disclosure provided at least three business days before the closing date.
 The closing disclosure document can be compared with the loan estimate that was provided at the beginning of the mortgage application process.
-(This help center for mortgages is useful if you want to understand the entire mortgage process.)
+(Visit an online help center for mortgages if you want to understand the entire mortgage process.)

 Who Holds the Mortgage Note?

 A mortgage note isn’t usually held by the lending institution that originated your loan.
-Mortgage notes are often sold, and it’s not easy to tell who holds your mortgage note.
+Mortgage notes are often sold, and it’s not always easy to tell who holds your mortgage note.
 This is because the loan servicer (the company that sends your mortgage statements and handles day-to-day management of the loan) is usually different from the note holder.

 Selling a Mortgage Note

 You’ll see in your closing documents a provision that allows the lender to sell the mortgage note.
-This is common and legal in home contracts and typically occurs soon after the property closes.
+This is common and legal in home contracts, and typically occurs soon after the property closes.
 Lenders sell mortgages on the secondary mortgage market, usually to one of the large federally backed mortgage companies, Fannie Mae or Freddie Mac.

-When the mortgages are sold, the lender doesn’t have to keep the mortgage on their balance sheet, which, in turn, allows them to originate more mortgages for other borrowers.
+When a mortgage is sold, the lender doesn’t have to keep the mortgage on its balance sheet, which, in turn, allows it to originate more mortgages for other borrowers.
 Fannie Mae and Freddie Mac then bundle mortgages into what is called a mortgage-backed security.
 Investors around the world (think pension funds, mutual funds, insurance companies, and banks) can buy shares of mortgage-backed securities.
 The investors will receive steady returns as the mortgages are repaid by individual borrowers.

-The loan servicer (which may be your original lender or a separate company) typically continues to service your loan, meaning you’ll send your payment to them.
-They’ll keep a small portion of your mortgage to cover their costs for servicing your loan while sending the rest to the buyer of your note.

 When your mortgage note is sold, the terms of your mortgage won’t change.
 Your payment, interest rate, and due date will remain the same.
+Your loan servicer (which may be your original lender or a separate company) typically continues to service your loan, meaning you’ll send your payment to the servicer.
+It will keep a small portion of your mortgage to cover its costs for mortgage servicing, while sending the rest to the buyer of your note.

+It’s helpful to understand the role of mortgage servicer vs. mortgage lender, so that if you have any questions about mortgage payments, you know whom to contact.
 If your servicer changes for any reason, you’ll be notified of the new servicer and the new way to remit your mortgage payment.

 Different Kinds of Mortgage Notes